christianpaquin/c2pa-explorations/trust-lists/trust-list-info.md

 Some options where this could be located:
 1. In the COSE signature (e.g., in the protected header); this is where the cert (chain) is stored already.
 This works both for claim signatures and identity assertions, but requires lower-level integration into the COSE layer.
 2. In the Claim Generator Info.
 Easy to integrate into existing element, but doesn't work for identity assertions.
+This has been prototyped in the [Ebanksy demo](../cbe-demo/ebanksy.art/) (also demonstrating the 4th privacy scenario [described here](../privacy/signer-privacy.md))
 3. In an assertion (or its metadata).
 This would need to be defined, and could work both for claim signatures and identity assertions.